-Special Educational Needs and Disabilities (SEND) Policy Appendix 1 - Definitions and Procedures Definitions An individual is considered as having SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-An individual has a learning difficulty or disability if they: - Have a significantly greater difficulty in learning than the majority of others of the same age; or - Have a disability that prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions The SEND Code of Practice (2015) does not assume that there are hard and fast categories of special educational need, but recognises those young people's needs and requirements fall into four broad areas: - Communication and Interaction this includes young people with speech, language and communication needs (SLCN) and those who fall on the autistic spectrum (ASD) - Cognition and Learning this includes young people who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties such as dyslexia, dyscalculia and dyspraxia - Social, Mental and Emotional Health this includes young people who may be withdrawn or isolated, displaying disruptive or disturbing behaviour and underlying mental health difficulties, e.g. anxiety, depression.
-Other young people may have features of hyperactivity, concentration difficulties and/or impulsive behaviours or attachment disorder - Sensory and/or Physical this includes young people with sensory impairment, visual impairment, hearing impairment or multisensory impairments and physical difficulties which may require ongoing support and specialist equipment Additional Learning Support (ALS) is defined as any activity beyond a College programme's prescribed content that contributes to individual students' attendance, retention, learning and achievement.
-Policy Name: Special Educational Needs and Disability Policy Appendix 1 Policy Author: Executive Director Student Services Issue: B Mar 2022 Page 1 of 3 Approved By: Policy Approval Group Policy No: EDI002 Appendix 1
+An individual is considered as having SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+An individual has a learning difficulty or disability if they:

+- Have a significantly greater difficulty in learning than the majority of others of the same age; or - Have a disability that prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions

+The SEND Code of Practice (2015) does not assume that there are hard and fast categories of special educational needs, but recognises those young people's needs and requirements fall into four broad areas:

+- Communication and Interaction this includes young people with speech, language and communication needs (SLCN) and those who fall on the autistic spectrum (ASD) - Cognition and Learning this includes young people who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties such as dyslexia, dyscalculia and dyspraxia - Social, Mental and Emotional Health this includes young people who may be withdrawn or isolated, displaying disruptive or disturbing behaviour and underlying mental health difficulties, e.g. anxiety, and depression.
+Other young people may have features of hyperactivity, concentration difficulties and/or impulsive behaviours or attachment disorder - Sensory and/or Physical this includes young people with sensory impairment, visual impairment, hearing impairment or multisensory impairments and physical difficulties which may require ongoing support and specialist equipment

+Additional Learning Support (ALS) is defined as any activity beyond a College programme's prescribed content that contributes to individual students' attendance, retention, learning and achievement.

+Policy Name: Special Educational Needs and Disability Policy - Appendix 1

+Policy Author: Executive Director Student Services Issue: December 2024 Page 1 of 3